A truly global platform capturing the world's best opportunities

 Our clients range from small retail investors to large institutions.
 This means that we have a deep understanding of infrastructure as an asset class from both asset management and investor perspectives.
 Our goal is to provide all clients with stable, long-term returns, inflation protection, and insulation from volatility.

 Infrastructure assets provide essential services that support economic growth, generate productivity and underpin the operation of society, such as airports, schools, energy, transport and communications.

 It also has characteristics that can benefit investors, such as steady returns through market cycles with lower volatility, stable long-term yields and diversification.

 AMP Capital has successfully raised and managed 10 infrastructure funds, as well as a range of separately-managed infrastructure accounts.
 Our size, reputation and networks mean we can provide access to innovative investment opportunities across a range of sectors globally.

 Our scale gives us the inside edge in finding attractive and stable investments.
-We have a team of almost 120 professionals globally working in our target markets across a number of investment strategies to find investment opportunities to deliver attractive risk-adjusted returns.
+We have a team of over 100 professionals globally working in our target markets across a number of investment strategies to find investment opportunities to deliver attractive risk-adjusted returns.

 Risks of infrastructure investing